-With these small teams of artisans I worked on many large and intricate projects including:
+With these teams I worked on projects including:

 - Lord Rothschild's marble fireplaces, Spencer House, London